keent/refactoring-java/README.md

 	- Not using best practices
 	- Not using production grade ecosystem
 	- Other potential improvements: Code smells, Linting, Improve speed/performance

 3. Iterate on fixing the issues so that the codebase will be production grade.

+## More refactoring ideas

+   - Better robust error handling using exceptions
+   - More comprehensive test cases
+   - Functional Programming idioms (not necessary)
+   - Spring boot

 ## To run mvn test
 ```